 - A Nutritional Supplement: Nicotinamide (also called niacinamide), a form of vitamin B3, may help prevent new precancers and skin cancers in people with field cancerization.
 Both oral and topical nicotinamide help bolster the immune system’s ability to repair DNA damage in the skin from exposure to UV radiation.
 If you’re at high risk, ask your dermatologist about dosage and if this preventive therapy is right for you.

-- Topical Treatments: A prescription topical cream, gel or solution, such as 5-fluorouracil, imiquimod or ingenol mebutate, can treat visible and invisible lesions in a tinderbox area.
+- Topical Treatments: A prescription topical cream, gel or solution, such as 5-fluorouracil or imiquimod can treat visible and invisible lesions in a tinderbox area.
 These medications can cause a forceful reaction in the sun-damaged cells, but that strong reaction works to reduce the precancers so they don’t develop further.
 The topical options have different intensities and time frames, from a few days to several weeks, and they make your skin more sensitive to the sun.
 Repeated cycles of treatment may be required after one or two years.

 - Photodynamic Therapy: For this treatment, known as PDT, a topical agent is applied to the skin and commonly left on for about one to three hours to make the skin sensitive to light.
 Then it’s washed off.
 The light-sensitive area of skin, when exposed to either blue light or a pulsed-dye laser, absorbs the light and produces oxygen, causing a toxic effect that destroys the precancers in the tinderbox area.
 Recovery may take several days for redness and peeling to calm down, and you must protect the treated area from sun exposure while healing.